Together-Java/ModernJava/src/strings/concatenation.md

 This will make a new `String` where the characters from the first one all appear followed by the characters in the second one.

-If you try to concatenate a `String` to something that is not a `String`, like an `int` or a `double`, then the result will be a new `String` with the characters from
+If you try to concatenate a `String` to something that is not a `String`, like an `int` or a `double`, then the result will be a new `String` with the characters from the "string representation" of that other thing.

 ```java
 int numberOfApples = 5;